hyperware-ai/hyperware-book/src/kit/new.md

 short: `kit n`

-`kit new` creates a Kinode package template at the specified path, e.g.,
+`kit new` creates a Hyperware package template at the specified path, e.g.,

 ```
 kit new foo